-The Group is exposed to fair value interest rate risk in relation to bank deposits, fixed-rate debt securities (see note 16 for details of these debt securities), fixed-rate shareholder's loan (see note 26 for details of the shareholder's loan) and lease liabilities
+The Group is exposed to fair value interest rate risk in relation to bank deposits, fixed-rate shareholder's loan (see note 25 for details of the shareholder's loan) and lease liabilities.

-The Group is exposed to cash flow interest rate risk in relation to the impacts of rate changes on interest-bearing bank balances (see note 20 for details of bank balances and deposits) and interest-bearing bank borrowings (see note 25 for details of bank borrowings).
+The Group is exposed to cash flow interest rate risk in relation to the impacts of rate changes on interest-bearing bank balances (see note 19 for details of bank balances and deposits) and interest-bearing bank borrowings (see note 24 for details of bank borrowings).